 THE INCOME THEY'LL PROVIDE

+produce income in relation to the amounts you put into them and the earnings on those contributions.
 In the order in which they expect them, the major sources of retirement income for US workers are employee-sponsored retirement savings plans, such as 401(k)s and 403(b)s, Social Security, an employer-sponsored traditional pension or cash balance plan, continuing employment, other personal savings or investments, and IRAs, according to research conducted by the Employee Benefit Research Institute.
 In the future, though, there's consensus among retirement experts that employer pensions and Social Security will provide less.
 That means personal investment assets are going to play a much larger role for most people.

 , arrive quarterly.
 Interest on most bonds is paid semi-annually.
 Few, if any payments, are weekly or bi-weekly.
 That means you have to think about balancing the amount coming in to meet your expenses.

 arrangement.
 What you need to make the best use of your investment assets is a plan for producing the income you need and a strategy to make it happen.